 Click to learn more about IAMO LDAP Authentication Service.

-To request access to the IAMO LDAP authentication service, you will first need to fill out a Service Level Agreement (SLA) between your group and the IAMO.
+To request access to the IAMO LDAP authentication service, you will first need to fill out an LDAP Request Form between your group and the IAMO.
 Please fill out section VII Client Definitions: section A, VIII Signatures: section A and IX Appendix A: sections A, B, C, D, and E. In section C, make sure you check LDAP authentication.
 Please allow 3-5 business days for processing.

 The I2A2 legacy services have been deprecated.
 As of March 1, 2019, new connections to I2A2 services will not be created.
 We are working with current customers of I2A2 services to transition them to one of the services above.
 Information about the legacy I2A2 services is available here:

 If you have any questions, please contact email@example.com.

 - Purdue OID